InoryS/COM3D2.ResourceUnloadOptimizations.Plugin/README.md

   - This plugin is not magic, it can only delay GC as much as possible and avoid lags by not performing GC during dancing, but it cannot really solve the lags caused by GC.
 And the premise of doing this is that you have more memory.
   - The plugin may not be compatible with all COM3D2 versions.
 If you encounter errors or conflicts with other plugins, please pay attention to whether there are plugins with the same functions or Hook conflicts (such as `BepInEx.ResourceUnloadOptimizations.dll` and `COM3D2.DCMMemoryOptimization.dll` and `COM3D2.Placebo.Plugin.dll`, etc.), try to uninstall or disable them before testing this plugin.
   - Due to the low-level memory management Hook, if there are unknown problems, the game may crash or memory leak, please use it with caution and make backups.
-  - In some extreme scenarios, disabling GC will cause serious memory usage.
-It is recommended to set a reasonable threshold or enable periodic GC to avoid risks.
   - If you open the IMGUI window (the transparent black window of the plugin) with GC disabled (while dancing), you will see the heap size increase very quickly.
 You may want to install [OptimizeIMGUI](https://github.com/BepInEx/BepInEx.Utility) to mitigate this slightly.
 However, try not to open the IMGUI window with GC disabled.
 (One set of data is that when I open the DCM window during the 3-person pole dance, my final heap size will reach 18G, but if I don't open any IMGUI window, then I will only reach 3.6G)